 Cardiovascular diseases include diseases such as angina pectoris (chest pain), cardiac arrythmias, heart failure and hypertension (abnormally high blood pressure).
 Studies that have distinguished these different conditions have indicated that only cardiac arrythmias and angina pectoris increase crash risk.
 Actual heart attacks are only responsible for a small part of the total relationship of cardiovascular illness with driving risk (Holland, Handley & Feetam, 2003).
-The crash risks associated with cardiovascular diseases can be found in the Table of relative risks (Vaa, 2003).
+The crash risks associated with cardiovascular diseases can be found in Table 2 (Vaa, 2003).